-Creative Innovation: Is your company really interested for change?
-Does this unique solutions, and new thoughts?
+Creative Innovation: Is your company really interested in change?
+Do this unique solution and new thoughts?
 Does it give reward and recognition to the people who take valuable risks to make improvements?
 Or does it give the reward to those people who fit in and preserve the status quo?
 Does it provide sufficient training, education, access to book materials and films, and field trips essential to stimulate new thoughts?

-Collaboration: Does the team know team and group process?
+Collaboration: Does the team know the team and group process?
 Do members recognize the stages of group development?
-Are team members functioning together efficiently inter personally?
+Are our team members functioning together efficiently interpersonally?
 Do all team members understand the roles and responsibilities of team members?
 Team leaders?

-Communication: Is there all team members are clear about the priority of their tasks?
-Is there any pre defied method for the teams to give feedback and collect honest performance response?
+Communication: Are there all team members are clear about the priority of their tasks?
+Is there any pre-defined method for the teams to give feedback and collect honest performance responses?
 Does the company give important business information frequently?

-Consequences: Does your team members feel accountable and responsible for team achievement?
-Are recognition and reward supplied when teams are doing well?
+Consequences: Do your team members feel accountable and responsible for team achievement?
+Our recognition and reward supplied when teams are doing well?
 Does a team member fear payback?
-Does a team member spend their time finger pointing rather than resolve difficulties?
+Does a team member spend their time finger-pointing rather than resolve difficulties?

 Coordination: Are other department teams common and working